 Shoot them and revert to step 1

-Click HERE for a link to a YouTube video I made years ago.
-It's a bit dated now as it's not 4k, but the information is still current and relevant.
+Click HERE for a link to a YouTube video I made a few years ago.
+It's a bit dated now, as it's not 4K, but the information remains current and is still relevant to modern shooting techniques.

-PLEASE NOTE - IF, SAY, YOU ARE RELOADING ON A SUNDAY AFTERNOON AND GET STUCK OR NEED HELP, WE ARE ONLY A PHONE CALL AWAY; OUR PHONES ARE ALWAYS MONITORED; IF IT DOESN'T GET PICKED UP, IT MEANS SPUD IS SHOOTING!
-HE WILL ALWAYS RETURN A CALL THE SAME DAY AS FAST AS POSSIBLE,
+PLEASE NOTE - IF, FOR EXAMPLE, YOU ARE RELOADING ON A SUNDAY AFTERNOON AND GET STUCK OR NEED HELP, WE ARE ONLY A PHONE CALL AWAY.
+OUR PHONES ARE ALWAYS MONITORED; IF THEY DON'T GET PICKED UP, IT MEANS SPUD IS DOWN!
+HE WILL ALWAYS RETURN A CALL THE SAME DAY, AS FAST AS POSSIBLE,

 Above all, be safe and enjoy.